 The six competition winners will be provided sustainably sourced tropical hardwoods sourced from VPA countries through the Timber Trade Federation’s members to ensure the use of sustainably sourced timber.

-We are delighted that Adam Brinkworth, CEO of Brinkworth, will be joining Vanessa Norwood, creative director of the Building Centre, and David Hopkins, director of the Timber Trade Federation, to judge the entries.
+We are delighted to announce that Adam Brinkworth of Brinkworth, Yinka Ilori of Yinka Ilori Studio, Julia Barfield of Marks Barfield, Andrew Waugh of Waugh Thistleton Architects, and Leah Riley Brown of the British Retail Consortium, will be joining Vanessa Norwood, creative director of the Building Centre, and David Hopkins, director of the Timber Trade Federation, to judge the entries.